FeeSimple/eos-tracker-mysql/README.md

 ## nodeos

-Start nodeos (EOS daemon) with connection to mongodb named "EOStest" by running the following cmd:
+Start nodeos (EOS daemon) with a connection to mongodb named "EOStest" by running the following cmd:

     cd nodeos